See how much solar panels cost in your area

 This is particularly the case in neighborhoods with some HOA requirements for solar arrays, or for a home that would need panels facing the road.
 Many homeowners with these considerations in mind prefer black panels when comparing solar panels, but there are various types of black panels to be aware of.

 Most silicone cells are either dark blue or black.
 These cells are the squares that make up the face of the solar panels.
 The space between these cells is where you can see the backsheet.
-Having a black backsheet makes for a much sleeker, all black look.
+Having a black backsheet makes for a much sleeker, all-black look.

 Finally, considering frame color is important.
 Most solar panel frames are anodized aluminum and come in silver or black.
 Choosing a black frame can enhance the look of your system greatly.
 You may be interested in getting “all black” panels, where the frame, backsheet, and cells are all the same black color.